House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Research Gate)

-Although the most commonly injured body part depends on the age of the victim, the most injured section of the body part overall was hands and fingers.
-Such injuries are most likely to be caused by the mower operator attempting to fix a stuck blade or empty a blocked chute and suffering laceration injuries when the blades start turning again.
+Although the most commonly injured body part depends on the victim’s age, hands and fingers are injured more often.
+Hand injuries are usually caused by the operator attempting to fix a stuck blade or empty a blocked chute and suffering laceration injuries when the blades start turning again.

 9. Other types of garden equipment are more likely to cause accidents, but lawnmower injuries more often require hospitalization